-What are the eligibility rules for entering the D&AD Impact Awards 2026?
+What are the eligibility rules for entering the D&AD Awards 2026?

 Eligibility requirements, submission deadlines, and what types of work qualify.

-Summary: Learn the full eligibility requirements for Impact, Future Impact and Sustained Impact, including rules for older work, collaborations, self-promo, charity projects and competition entries.
+Summary: Learn the full eligibility requirements for all the categories for the D&AD Awards including rules for older work, collaborations, self-promo, charity projects and competition entries.

 Eligibility Periods

-Your work must have been developed or significantly changed between 1 January 2025 – 15 April 2026.
-This category is for prototypes, MVPs and early-stage designs.
+Entries in Future Impact must have been developed or significantly changed between 1 January 2025 and 15 April 2026.

 If the work was released for the first time before 1 January 2025 it is eligible only under one of these two conditions: